Early Childhood Development and Learning: Diverse Children and Families (MSEd)

 Course Sequence and Program Tracker

 Consult the course sequence and program trackers based on matriculation date for a suggested order of education courses.
 Students must meet with their faculty advisor to determine their particular course of study before registering for classes.

 Course Descriptions, Progress Standards and Exit Requirements

-Review the course descriptions, progress standards, and exit requirements in the Course Catalog for Program 1.
+Review the course descriptions, progress standards, and exit requirements in the Course Catalog for Program 1 based on start date.